Offset smokers are special in their own kind of way. They are built to have more focus on adding extra flavours while cooking.

-After making the fire, the chimney is an important aspect for ensuring that you do not have bad smoke cooking your food.
+After making the fire, the chimney is an important aspect of ensuring that you do not have bad smoke cooking your food.

-Always keep the chimney open when cooking to allow every bad smoke escape from the smoker.
+Always keep the chimney open when cooking to allow the bad smoke to escape from the smoker.

 5. Use the dampers to control fire

-Locate the dampers usually on the side of the smoker and open it in various levels for the best results.
+Locate the dampers usually on the side of the smoker and open it at various levels for the best results.

 A full opening will let in a lot of oxygen into the smoker which will lighten the coals faster.

 A partial opening will allow in a smaller amount of air for fairly heated coals.